Egypt History

 The 7th and 8th dynasties consisted of a rapid succession of Memphis-based rulers until about 2160 BC, when central authority collapsed, leading to civil war between provincial governors.
 This chaotic situation was intensified by Arabian Bedouin invasions and accompanied by famine and disease.

-Around 2055 BC, the Theban prince Mentuhotep managed to topple Heracleopolis and reunited Egypt, beginning the 11th dynasty and ending the First Intermediate Period.
+Around 2055 BC, the Theban prince Mentuhotep managed to topple Heracleopolis and reunite Egypt, beginning the 11th dynasty and ending the First Intermediate Period.

 Middle Kingdom: 12th Dynasty (2055-1786 BC)